-Text messages have a reputation for being informal and inconsequential, but you can sometimes have some really critical information in there!
+Text messages have a reputation for being informal and inconsequential, but you might have really critical information in there!
 If you deleted some texts to clear up space on your iPhone and—whoops!—accidentally got rid of one that’s important, all hope is not lost.

 Recover deleted texts using an iCloud backup

 This is probably the simplest and fastest way to restore missing texts.
-If you have an iCloud backup from the time before you deleted the text, you should be able to get it back by restoring your phone to that iCloud backup.
+If you have an iCloud backup from before the time when you deleted the text, you should be able to get it back by restoring your phone to that iCloud backup.

 Open Settings, tap on your Apple ID card at the top, select iCloud > Manage Storage > Backups.
 You’ll see a list of backups for your devices and can tap on the one for your iPhone to see when it was last backed up.